Thuja, Arborvitae 'First Editions® Planet Earth™'

 Description:

-Mr. Bowling Ball Arborvitae is a dense multi-stemmed evergreen shrub with a more or less rounded form.
-It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.
+Planet Earth® Arborvitae is a dense multi-stemmed evergreen shrub with a more or less rounded form.
+It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance shrub.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.